HigherOrderCO/HVM/HOW.md

 {(a x0) (b x1)}
 ```

+In English, this rule says that: "the application of a superposition `{a b}` to
+`c` is the supoerposition of the application of `a` and `b` to copies of `c`".
-That rule also applies to user-defined functions!
-The logic is the same, only
+Makes sense, doesn't it?
+That rule also applies to user-defined functions.
+The
-adapted depending on the arity.
+logic is the same, only adapted depending on the arity.
+I won't show it here.

 Superposed Operation
 --------------------